FireElementalNE/terminal-currency/README.md

-Ever wanted to get the weather on a terminal only install?
+Ever wanted to get Currency Exchange Rates on a terminal only install?

 Then here is your answer!

-usage: python weather.py <city> <country>
+usage: python currency.py <amount> <currency> <currency>

 FireElementalNE